 A full review of evidence presented for the current campaign will be undertaken for all candidates who pass IST.

-During the 2021 recruitment campaign, only candidates who are successful in the Initial Selection Test will be required to present evidence using an Evidence Uploader.
+Only candidates who are successful in the Initial Selection Test will be required to present evidence using an Evidence Uploader.
 At the appropriate time, detailed instructions will be provided to guide you on the use of the Evidence Uploader.

 Being from outside the UK or Ireland does not stop you applying to PSNI.
 However, during the recruitment process you will be required to provide evidence that you have the right to work permanently in the UK.
 Therefore, if you are from outside the UK or Ireland you must have indefinite leave to enter or remain in the UK, or have no time limit on your stay.